Ditchcarbon

 Port Of Rotterdam's reported carbon emissions

 In 2024, the Port of Rotterdam reported total carbon emissions of approximately 2,181,843,000 kg CO2e.
-This figure includes Scope 1 emissions of about 692,000 kg CO2e, Scope 2 emissions of approximately 1,610,000 kg CO2e (market-based), and significant Scope 3 emissions, notably 2,157,000,000 kg CO2e from the use of sold products.
-In 2023, total emissions were slightly lower at about 2,192,236,000 kg CO2e, with Scope 1 at 1,582,000 kg CO2e and Scope 2 at approximately 2,234,000 kg CO2e (location-based).
-The Port of Rotterdam has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using 2019 as the baseline year.
+This figure includes Scope 1 emissions of about 692,000 kg CO2e, Scope 2 emissions of approximately 1,878 kg CO2e (with a market-based approach accounting for about 161,000 kg CO2e), and significant Scope 3 emissions, primarily from the use of sold products, which totalled around 2,157,000,000 kg CO2e.
+The Port of Rotterdam has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, based on a 2019 baseline.
 Additionally, they target a 60% reduction in Scope 3 emissions related to employee commuting and business travel, a 45% reduction in emissions from purchased goods and services, and a 20% reduction in emissions from the use of sold products, all by 2030.
-These targets align with the Science Based Targets initiative (SBTi) and reflect the Port's commitment to addressing climate change and reducing its carbon footprint significantly in the coming years.
+Notably, the Port achieved a remarkable 79% reduction in Scope 1 emissions and a 39% reduction in Scope 2 emissions by 2024 compared to 2019 levels.
+These targets align with the Science Based Targets initiative (SBTi) and are consistent with limiting global warming to 1.5°C. The Port of Rotterdam's climate strategy also includes a long-term goal of operating a fleet with net-zero emissions by 2035, demonstrating a commitment to sustainable practices in the maritime sector.

 Unlock detailed emissions data